letstalkaboutdune/AbsoluteUnitsXL/README.md

 # AbsoluteUnitsXL

-A set of EXTRA-LARGE, detailed unit sprites for [Unciv](https://github.com/yairm210/Unciv), designed for the HexaRealm tileset (also works with FantasyHex).
+A set of EXTRA-LARGE, detailed unit sprites for [Unciv](https://github.com/yairm210/Unciv).

 ## To use:
-1. Download and enable AbsoluteUnitsXL as a permanent audiovisual mod
+1. Download, then enable AbsoluteUnitsXL as a permanent audiovisual mod
 2. Select AbsoluteUnits under Options > Display > Unitset

 ## Progress: